 The Doctor of Nursing Practice (DNP) Program at Florida Gulf Coast University (FGCU) is designed to prepare graduates with the advanced nursing knowledge and leadership skills to improve healthcare outcomes and to provide evidence-based nursing across diverse healthcare settings and systems.

 The curriculum focuses on providing nurses with the solid science foundation needed to enhance critical reasoning judgment in the management of complex healthcare situations.
 Core and specialty courses for the DNP provide knowledge, skills and attributes essential for fully accountable practice in today's healthcare environment.
 Emphasis is on innovative and evidence-based nursing practice to meet the demands associated with the increasing complexity of the healthcare system, improving the safety and quality of patient care delivery, and influencing healthcare policy.

-- The BSN to DNP Nurse Practitioner concentrations offered are
+- The BSN to DNP Nurse Practitioner concentration offered is Family Nurse Practitioner

 Disclosure: Programs Leading to State-Regulated Professional Licensure or Certification

 All applicable FGCU academic programs prepare students for licensure in the state of Florida.
 Requirements for licensure and certification vary by profession and by state.
 Students should check the licensure requirements for the state they plan to work in before enrollment at FGCU.
 Please review the FGCU State Authorization webpage https://www.fgcu.edu/stateauthorization/ to determine whether your program meets licensure requirements in your state.

 Have questions?
 Want to apply?
 We can help!